Whistleblowers make 2,754 separate allegations of financial misconduct to FCA

 FCA bolsters executive team in post-scandals restructure

-"In today's digital climate, organisations are encouraged to invest in automated regulatory technology, which can boost the effectiveness and efficiency of compliance programmes whilst keeping costs low," Johnson added.
+"In today's digital climate, organisations are encouraged to invest in automated regulatory technology, which can boost the effectiveness and efficiency of compliance programmes while keeping costs low," Johnson added.